elicia4/linux_notes/tools/usermod.md

     sudo usermod -aG admins,sudo user

-You have to relog for the new groups' changes to take effect.
+You have to relog for the new group changes to take effect.

 To change a user's home directory: